maciejgruszecki/EXDOS/PCB/readme.md

 | J7 | HDR-2x17 | Floppy drives connector |
 | J8 | | Floppy drives power |
 | +12V | TESTPOINT | |
+#### 240B jumpers
+The chip 240B is optional.
+It is only needed in two situations:
+* if you want to connect legacy Enterprise drive,
+* there are connect more than 2 floppy drives.
+#### Modes of floppy drives connection
+* XT - Up to 4 drives can be connected (straight cable, drives setup by jumpers)
+* AT - Up to 2 drives can be connected (twisted cable, both drives fixed as DS1)
+#### A/B-B/A switch
+* AB - standard order DS0=A, DS1=B
+* BA - reverse order DS0=B, DS1=A